KomorebiLHX/Emotion-Recognition-in-Conversations/README.md

 Relation Position Encodings is proved to be the best position encoding.

 ## Environment
-You need install above packages.
+You need to install these packages:
 <br />Pytorch, Transformers, PyTorch Geometric

 ## Run